 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 At the time the article was last revised Bahman Rasuli had no recorded disclosures.View Bahman Rasuli's current disclosures

 - in at least one plane, has a broader dome (B) than a neck (A)

 - extends above or below the disc level (into the suprapedicular or infrapedicular zone)

 Disc extrusions are associated with a defect in the annulus fibrosus which allows herniation of nucleus pulposus beyond the confines of the disc.
 Depending on the imaging method, the distinction between extrusion and protrusion may be difficult, in such cases, the general expression "disc herniation" may be used.

 Extrusion can be in any axial direction and may migrate either superiorly or inferiorly.

-- disc protrusion is distinguished form a disc extrusion in that the base of protruded disc material is narrower than its 'dome'; furthermore this material may extend above or below the disc level.
+- disc protrusion is distinguished from a disc extrusion in that the base of protruded disc material is wider than its 'dome'; furthermore, this protruded disc material must not extend above or below the disc level.